-Cecilton Volunteer Fire Company is a volunteer organization providing fire, rescue and EMS services to Cecilton, Warwick, Earleville, and surrounding communities.
+Cecilton Volunteer Fire Company is a volunteer organization providing fire, rescue, and EMS services to Cecilton, Warwick, Earleville, and surrounding communities.

 As volunteers, members receive alerts for 911 calls via cell phone or by a pager issued by CVFC.
-At the time these alerts are received, our volunteers may be eating dinner, sleeping, attending a party or spending time with their families.
+At the time these alerts are received, our volunteers may be eating dinner, sleeping, attending a party, or spending time with their families.
 They drop what they are doing to serve their community during times of need.

 This page has been created to answer your questions about joining CVFC and the benefits of volunteering.
 If you have any additional questions after reading this information, please contact us under the "contact" tab above.

 CVFC provides their volunteers with the needed training.
 This includes firefighter I, firefighter II, EMT, First Responder and so much more!
-All courses are offered through University of Maryland's Fire and Rescue Institute (MIFRI).
+All courses are offered through the University of Maryland's Fire and Rescue Institute (MIFRI).
 The courses you take may be applied to a college degree.

 As a volunteer firefighter, EMT, or administrative member, the state of Maryland offers a tax deduction.
 This deduction is used through a system known as VLOSP (volunteer length of service award).
 After serving your community over a period of time, you become eligible to receive monthly monetary gifts from the state of Maryland.

 You may have heard it referred to as the brother and sisterhood.
 The people you meet and the friendships you make along the way become extremely rewarding.
 Many of those in the fire service consider their co-workers families and form unbreakable bonds.